n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

     into order of increasing `Ccc` value

-Several script-specific shapers require additional reordering to compensate for limitations in the Unicode `Ccc` mark-reordering model.
+Several script-specific shapers require additional reordering to compensate for limitations in the Unicode <abbr>Ccc</abbr> mark-reordering model.
 For example, several Arabic mark sequences are reordered in [stage 1](opentype-shaping-arabic.md#stage-1-transient-reordering-of-modifier-combining-marks) of the Arabic shaping model and [stage 1](opentype-shaping-syriac.md#stage-1-transient-reordering-of-modifier-combining-marks)